Sports Medicine Knee Surgery: What You Need to Know

 Recovery and Rehabilitation

-Once you are discharged from the hospital, you will need to follow a strict regimen of rest, ice, compression, and elevation (RICE) for several weeks.
-You will also need to keep the surgical site clean and dry and avoid any activities that could put stress on the knee.
-We’ll provide you with clear aftercare instructions before your surgery.
+Post-discharge, you must adhere to a strict regimen of rest, ice, compression, and elevation (RICE) for several weeks, keep the surgical site clean and dry, and avoid stressful activities on the knee.
+You'll receive detailed aftercare instructions before leaving.

 Banner media